UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

     - Click **Add performance counter**

     - Select a counter from the dropdown.
-The sample rate can be adjusted to increase or decrease the amount of data collected for this counter.
+You can adjust the sample rate to increase or decrease the amount of data collected for this counter.

     - Repeat for each performance counter you require, then click **Apply**